A multidimensional generalization of Symanzik polynomials: Introduction

 where $\Bound_{d-1}(\Delta)$, \resp $\Bound_{d-1}(\Gamma)$, is the group of $(d-1)$-boundaries of $\Delta$, \resp of $\Gamma$, and $\Tor(\Homl_{d-1}(\Delta))$ denotes the torsion part of the $(d-1)$-th homology group of $\Delta$.

 Unlike the case of graphs, setting $x=(1,\dots,1)$ does not give the number of $0$-forests.
-Finding this number is difficult in general: there exist examples where all the coefficients are not equal (look at Example \ref{ex:possible_Symanzik_polynomials}).
+Finding this number is difficult in general: there exist examples where all the coefficients of the polynomial are not equal (look at Example~\ref{5:ex:possible_Symanzik_polynomials}).
 Knowing the value of the Kirchhoff polynomial for all order $k$ might help us.

 However, the weighted number of $0$-forests for the order $k=2$ seems to be the most natural object to consider.
-The first reason is in \cite{BK16}.
+The first reason is in~\cite{BK16}.
 The authors explain that this number counts $0$-forests of $\Delta$ taking into account a \emph{fitted orientation}.
-The second reason is that Kalai computed in \cite{Kal83} the weighted number of $0$-forests of the complete $d$-dimensional simplicial complex over $N$ vertices.
+The second reason is that Kalai computed in~\cite{Kal83} the weighted number of $0$-forests of the complete $d$-dimensional simplicial complex over $N$ vertices.
 He obtains a pretty nice formula: $N^{\binom{N-2}d}$.

 Now, for each facet $\delta$ of $\Delta$, assign to the variable $x_\delta$ a positive number $y_\delta\in\R_+$ that represents the volume of $\delta$.
 This is natural.
 For example, let $\S$ be a compact oriented manifold of dimension $d$, and let $\omega$ be a volume form on it.
-Let $\Delta$ be a triangulation of $\S$ (see Subsection \ref{subsec:triangulable_space} for a rigorous definition of triangulation).
+Let $\Delta$ be a triangulation of $\S$ (see Section~\ref{5:subsec:triangulable_space} for a rigorous definition of triangulation).
 Then $\omega$ induces a volume $y_\delta\in\R_+$ for each facet $\delta$ of $\Delta$.
 It is not hard to verify that

 This is more general.
 Set $\S$ the topological space of any $d$-dimensional finite CW-complex.
 We endow $\S$ with a diffuse measure $\mu$ (\ie, a measure which is $0$ on any subset homeomorphic to $[0;1]^{d-1}$).
 Let $\Delta$ be a triangulation of $\S$, and $y=(y_\delta)$ be the induced volume for each facet $\delta$.
 Then